tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 | fnlwgt         | Continuous  | The number of people the census   |
 :                :             : takers believe that observation   :
 :                :             : represents (sample weight).
 This  :
-:                :             : variable weight will not be used. :
+:                :             : variable will not be used.        :
 | education      | Categorical | The highest level of education    |
 :                :             : achieved for that individual.     :
 | education_num  | Continuous  | The highest level of education in |